apoluekt/OpenRPNCalc/Doc/schematics.md

 ### MCU power

 * MCU is powered by the internal SMPS supply to ensure maximum power efficiency.
-The relevant external elements are L2, C17, C18.
+The relevant external elements are L2, C17, and C18.
 * R3, C15 are needed only if the USB interface is used.
 Otherwise, VDDUSB can be pulled to ground (?)

 ### LCD power converter